flyx/nix-flakes-go-plugins/part3.md

 nix build .#win64app
 {% endhighlight %}

-This should give us a nice `result`.
+This should give us `result/bin/windows_amd64`, where we'll find `image-server.exe` along with all required DLLs.
+If you have a Windows system, you can test the executable there.
-People on Linux can run this via `wine`, or so I'm told:
+People on Linux can run it via `wine`, or so I'm told (untested):

 {% highlight bash %}
 nix run nixpkgs#wine.wineWowPackages.stable -- result/bin/windows_amd64/image-server.exe
 {% endhighlight %}

-However, this is not supported on macOS.
+However, this seems to not be supported on macOS.
-You can of course test it on an actual Windows installation if you have one.

-Let's try the Raspberry Pi build:
+Let's test the Raspberry Pi build:

 {% highlight bash %}
 nix build .#rpi4app
 {% endhighlight %}

 Aaand that fails at the time of writing – we're hitting a [known Zig issue][10].
-Zig is, after all, pre-1.0 software, so let's not blame it.
+Zig is, after all, pre-1.0 software.
 We did get pretty far though!
 Hopefully this issue will be resolved in the future so that we can actually cross-compile to the Raspberry Pi.